jncraton/path-stats/readme.md

 Assumed Knowledge
 -----------------

-It is assumed that you are already familiar with, or can easily teach yourself the following in order to complete this assignment:
+It is assumed that you are already familiar with, or can easily teach yourself, the following in order to complete this assignment:

 - [`for` loops](https://www.py4e.com/html3/05-iterations#definite-loops-using-for)